atrauzzi/laravel-drydock/readme.md

 ## Usage

+Please be sure to be using the most current versions of docker (>= 1.10) and docker-compose (>= 1.6) installed.
+If you're encountering any issues, this would be a good first thing to check.

 Before getting started, be sure to check the platform specific notes below.
 After that:

  - Copy the example environment file to a new `.env` file, be sure to provide a valid app key.